daac-tools/vaporetto/README.md

 ##### Notes for Vaporetto APIs

-The distribution models are compressed in zstd format.
+The distribution models are compressed in the zstd format.
-If you want to load these compressed models with the `vaporetto` API, you must decompress them outside of the API.
+If you want to load these compressed models with the *vaporetto* API, you must decompress them outside of the API.

 ```rust